Philificent/Caliper/readme.md

 # Caliper

-Calipur is a combination of a few little scripts that I am using to detect your browser width and then trigger functions based on that size.
+Caliper is a combination of a few little scripts that I am using to detect your browser width and then trigger functions based on that size.

 ## Why?